rhomobile/rhomobile-docs/docs/en/edge/guide/build_win.md

 The application log 'Rholog.txt' is placed in `<Application folder>\rho`

-##Switching Versions
+##Switching Qt versions
-If Visual Studio is the desired IDE, RhoMobile applications can be built only with Visual Studio 2008 or Visual Studio 2012.
-If after following the steps above a different version of Visual Studio and/or Qt is desired, the following steps will get you there:
+If Visual Studio is preferred over RhoStudio, RhoMobile applications can be built only with Visual Studio 2008 or Visual Studio 2012.
+If after following the steps above a different version of Qt is desired, follow these steps to make the switch:

-1. Go to the Qt website and download the desired Qt version for Visual Studio 2008 or Visual Studio 2012.
+1. Go to the Qt website and download and install the desired Qt version for Visual Studio 2008 or Visual Studio 2012.
 2. Verify the Qt installation path.
 It should be something like: C:\Qt\<QtVersion>\<VSVersion>
 3. Close RhoStudio and all command-prompt windows.
 4. Update or create a system variable called 'QTDIR' with the directory verified in Step 2.
-5. Update the `msvc` parameter in the `Build.yml` to reflect the desired Visual Studio version.
+5. Update the `msvc` parameter in the `Build.yml` to reflect the desired Visual Studio version, if necessary.
 6. Be sure the `deployqt` and `deploymsvc` parameters in the `build.yml` both contain a value of 0.
 7. Start building the application.
-8. Prepare a target system for testing the newly built application (which must not be the development host):
+8. Prepare a target system for testing the newly built application (**which must not be the development host**):
-    9. On the test target, install the Microsoft Visual C++ Runtime for 2008 or 2012 to coincide with the version being being used for the build.
+    9. On the test target, install the Microsoft Visual C++ Runtime for 2008 or 2012 to coincide with the version being used for the build.
-    10. Install the same Qt version on target system as installed in Step 1, above.
+    10. Install the same Qt version on the target system as installed in Step 1, above.
     11. Add the installed Qt directory from Step 2 to the 'PATH' environment variable (use a semicolon to append to the end of the path).
-    12. On the target system, copy the contents of `<application-root>/bin/target/win32/tmp` to `C:\<application-root>`.
+    12. When the build finishes, copy the contents of `<application-root>/bin/target/win32/tmp` from the development host to the `C:\<application-root>` of the target.
 This is the newly built application.
     13. Close all existing command-prompt windows.
-    14. Double click application installed on C:\<application-root>\<Appliation>.exe
+    14. Double click application on the target: C:\<application-root>\<Application>.exe
-15. Install the new app on the target system and observe, test and explore the application with the new version of Qt.
+15. Observe, test and explore the application with the new version of Qt.